marcmesafervfx/MMF_Hou_VEXSnippets/README.md

 f@dist = dist;
 ```
 > [!NOTE]
-> Use a promote attribute parameter to create a maximum distance value in Detail mode without removing the previous values.
+> Use a promote attribute parameter to create a maximum distance value in Detail mode without removing the previous values to follow the next steps.

 ### normalize_distance
 > [!IMPORTANT]